informedcitizenry/6502.Net/Docs/DataGeneration.md

     .stringify $ffd2           // > 36 35 34 39 30
 ```

+**`.tbyte`**

+Generate one or more values between 0 and 2^80-1 into the output, with byte order according to CPU endianness.
+Wildcard `?`s represent uninitialized data, 10 bytes in size.

 **`.word`**

 Generate one or more values between 0 and 65535 into the output, with byte order according to CPU endianness.
 Wildcard `?`s represent uninitialized data, two bytes in size.